Tinkerforge/doc/source/Tutorials/Tutorial.rst

 Start the Brick Viewer and connect the
 DC Brick over a USB cable with your PC.
 After pressing the "connect" button in the viewer you should get a tab called "DC Brick".
 Select it.
-Your Brick Viewer now looks as below:
+Your Brick Viewer now looks as depicted below:

 .. image:: /Images/Bricks/dc_brickv.jpg
    :scale: 100 %